 Plan and Policies Summary Goal HS-3: To protect lives and property from seismic and geologic hazards.
 Policy HS-3.5: Historic Structures - The County shall consider historic community resources in the abatement of unsafe structures and shall strive to preserve the essential qualities of historic buildings while improving structural safety.
-Merced County Merced County 2030 Merced County General Plan (2013) • preservation of historic resources located in parks and publically-owned open space areas.
-Policy RCR-2.5: Human Remains Discovery.
+Merced County Merced County 2030 Merced County General Plan (2013) qualities of historic buildings while improving structural safety.
+Merced County adopted the 2030 Merced County General Plan in 2013.
+The plan includes the following goals and policies related to cultural resources: Land Use Element Goal LU-5.B: Preserve and enhance the design, heritage, historic character, and quality of life of Urban Communities in Merced County.
+Policy LU-5.B.9: Adaptive Reuse - Encourage and promote the presentation and adaptive reuse of locally, State, or Federally listed historic resources and structures in order to preserve Merced County's historic heritage.
+Natural Resources Element Program NR-F: Ongoing Inventory of Open Space Resources.
+The County shall maintain an open space and conservation inventory to delineate those areas that have significant open space or conservation value.
+Those areas include agricultural lands, native pasture lands, parks and recreation areas, historic resources, scenic highways, wetland, wildlife and vegetation habitat resources, mineral and energy resource areas, fire hazard areas, geologic and flood hazard areas, noise impacted areas and other resource and hazard areas.
+Recreation and Cultural Resources Element Goal RCR-2.
+Protect and preserve the cultural, archaeological, and historic resources of the County in order to maintain its unique character.
+Policy RCR-2.1: Archaeological Site and Artifact Protection.
+Require development projects that affect archaeological sites to avoid disturbance or damage to these sites.
+Policy RCR-2.2: Historical Area Preservation.
+Support the preservation of historical structures and areas, particularly those listed on the National Register of Historic Places and the California Register of Historical Resources.
+Policy RCR-2.3: Architectural Character Preservation.
+Require that the original architectural character of significant State- and Federally-listed historic struc Policy RCR-2.5: Human Remains Discovery.
 Require that, in the event of the discovery of human remains on any project construction site, all work in the vicinity of the find will cease and the County Coroner and Native American Heritage Commission will be notified.
 Policy RCR-2.6: Historic Buildings and Areas.
 Identify and preserve buildings and areas with special and recognized historic, architectural, or aesthetic value during the Community Plan update process.
 New development should response architecturally and historically significant buildings and areas.
 Policy RCR-2.7: Historic Preservation.
 Support the efforts of local preservation groups and community property owners to preserve or improve building facades and exteriors consistent with the historic and visual character of the specific building or area.
 Policy RCR-2.8: Historical Preservation Area/Site Designations.
 Allow sites of historical and archaeological significance to be designated as historical preservation areas or sites during the Community Planning process or on individual sites in rural areas.